MishaHusiuk/remote-contoller/README.md

         -
     - update server to generate new connection each time connection is initiated
         - check if there are exiting connections in `initiating` status, update status to `hung` (come up with a better name) - done
+    - build electron app for Windows - done
+    - test electron app on Windows - done
     - build electron app for MacOS (Intel)
-    - build electron app for Windows
-    - test electron app on Windows
     - upload electron app to s3 and make a web page for downloading it
     - record number of downloads
     - Auth0 configurations